ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 As he points out, each of these comes with its disadvantages.
 But there's a glaring omission from the list - use a database!
 A good old-fashioned relational database management system is the tool invented for this sort of data, and today's database software is the highly optimised beneficiary of untold billions of dollars of investment from firms like IBM, Oracle and Microsoft (for example, Oracle alone spends about [$6 billion per year on research and development](https://www.statista.com/statistics/236990/research-and-development-spending-at-oracle/)).
 Schneider's post showed that open source relational database technology (PostgreSQL) is more than up to the job.
 In fact, a number of the features of Vaex showcased in Veljanoski's blog post sound almost like a re-invention of some aspects of the database approach:

-- data held on disk can be inspected a few rows at once without loading it all into memory
+- data held on disk can be inspected a few rows at once without loading it all into memory;
-- the management system holds key metadata or indexes that let certain kinds of simpler analysis be performed via radical shortcuts
+- the management system holds key metadata or indexes that let certain kinds of simpler analysis be performed via radical shortcuts;
-- virtual views of the data can be created instantly as filtered subsets or with additional calculated columns, without copying the whole dataset
+- virtual views of the data can be created instantly as filtered subsets or with additional calculated columns, without copying the whole dataset.

 So out of curiousity I set out to see how the data can be handled by my unremarkable personal laptop and the software toolkit I most commonly use at the moment - R in combination with Microsoft SQL Server (which I chose because it's my most common database in work contexts, has a free developer edition, and has powerful columnstore indexes which I think will help handle this sized data).

 What did I find?

-1. Even relatively tidy data is serious work to prepare for analysis - whether the prep is an extract-transform-load to a database, or conversion to HDF5
+1. Even relatively tidy data is serious work to prepare for analysis - whether the prep is an extract-transform-load to a database, or conversion to HDF5.
-2. The combination of a standard laptop, SQL Server (or other powerful database tool) and R is fine for dealing with data of several hundred gigabytes in size, but I would want a bigger computer and a large fast solid state drive for much bigger than this
+2. The combination of a standard laptop, SQL Server (or other powerful database tool) and R is fine for dealing with data of several hundred gigabytes in size, but I would want a bigger computer and a large fast solid state drive for much bigger than this.
-3. Most analysis on this sort of data has aggregation and summary operations as its first step, so by the time you hit a statistical model or a graphic you are likely working with a much smaller dataset than the original
+3. Most analysis on this sort of data has aggregation and summary operations as its first step, so by the time you hit a statistical model or a graphic you are likely working with a much smaller dataset than the original.
-4. Most of the interesting things to say about the NYC taxi data have already been said
+4. Most of the interesting things to say about the NYC taxi data have already been said.

 Let's see how that works out.